The importance of Sunday mornings

 If it were a weekday, you'd be out of the house by now.
 But today, your eyes momentarily flutter behind their lids.
 They have the time to spare.
 Where there is normally darkness to your mornings, the light shines in differently.
 It shyly pushes itself through the curtains, careful not to disturb too suddenly.
 Slowly it begins playing off your walls and catches minute glimpses of your life: tall candlesticks, your current reading material, the sweater left on the floor.

 It is not difficult to muddle through our weekdays without noticing anything - without any time for ourselves to think and ponder.
 And on Sundays, there's a real danger in continuing to fill up the day with distractions.

-It'd be easy to vanish back into the digital life that accustoms weekdays- to answer emails, to perform administrative tasks.
-But Sundays are an opportunity to reengage in the wider horizons of one's life.
-To contemplate the questions that matter but constantly get marginalized.
+It'd be easy to vanish back into the digital life that accustoms weekdays - to answer emails, to perform administrative tasks.
+But Sundays are an opportunity to re-engage in the wider horizons of one's life.
+To contemplate the questions that matter but continuously get marginalized.
 What is my purpose?
 How do I be a better partner?
 A better daughter?
 A better friend?
 Where do I find meaning?
 What do I believe in?

-In music, a ceasura is the pause between the notes.
+In music, a caesura is a pause between the notes.
 It is what makes the piece so anticipatory, so invasive - and ultimately so beautiful.
 Our brains prefer the contrast; the silence is what makes the following notes burgeon with impact.
-To quote Claude DeBussy, "Music is the space between the notes".
+To quote Claude Debussy, "Music is the space between the notes.”